intergalacticmule/sales-data-solution/02_workflow_orchestration/README.md

 $ echo -e "AIRFLOW_UID=$(id -u)" > .env
 ```

 - Build the images from [docker-compose.yaml](./docker-compose.yaml).
-Note the use of [Dockerfile](./Dockerfile) to install Terraform on our Airflow image:
+Note the use of [Dockerfile](./Dockerfile) to install Terraform and dbt on our Airflow image:

 ```bash
 $ docker compose build